History of the England cricket team to 1939: 1877 to 1890

 James Lillywhite, a professional with Sussex CCC, led a team which had sailed on the P&O steamship Poonah on 21 September 1876.
-They played in Australia and then New Zealand before returning to Australia to play a combined Australian XI, for once on even terms of XI a side.
+They played in Australia and then New Zealand before returning to Australia to play a combined Australian XI, for once on even terms of eleven-a-side.
 The match, starting on 15 March 1877 at the Melbourne Cricket Ground, came to be regarded as the first Test match, although none of its participants could have guessed at its significance at the time.
 Charles Bannerman, of Australia, faced the first ball and scored the first century, a glorious 165 before retiring hurt with a broken finger.
 The next highest score in this inaugural Test for Australia was Tom Horan with 10.
 Alfred Shaw of England bowled the first ball and took 5 for 38 in Australia's second innings.
 Tom Kendall, born in England, took 7 English wickets for 55 to bring Australia victory by 45 runs.
 100 years later, in the Centenary Test, the result and margin would be exactly the same.
 England won a second match to square the series.

 In 1878/79 Kent captain and MCC luminary Lord Harris took a team, consisting mainly of amateurs, to Australia where they lost by 10 wickets at Melbourne.
 Their batting was reasonably strong but the lack of professional bowlers cost them dear.
 The tour became famous for an unseemly incident in a tour game at Sydney where a near riot broke out.
 One of the umpires was Edmund Barton, who became Australia's first prime minister.

 The 1880 Australian tourists were the first to play a Test match on English soil.
 Their 'demon' bowler, Fred Spofforth, sustained a hand injury and, crucially, missed the game in which W.G.
 Grace scored 152 and Billy Murdoch one run better.
-Lord Harris led the victorious England side at the Oval.
+Lord Harris led the victorious England team at the Oval.

-An all professional side, organised by Shaw, Shrewsbury and Lillywhite sailed to Australia for the 1881/82 campaign.
+An all professional team, organised by Shaw, Shrewsbury and Lillywhite sailed to Australia for the 1881/82 campaign.
 The tour was bedeviled with scandal and allegations of fisticuffs, betting and heavy drinking.
 Tom Garrett took 18 wickets in the three Tests played for Australia.
 Many of the tour matches were still against local '22's.
 Australia won the four Test series 2 – 0.